UniversalDependencies/docs/_cs-overview/tokenization.md

 Note: There are analogically fused words containing a preposition and the interrogative pronoun _co_ “what”.
 In this case, the resulting token is an interrogative adverb and it is not split: _proč_ “why”, _nač, oč, zač_ “for what”.

+This category covers words that would be tagged by the PDT tag `P0-------------`.
+However, no such word occurs in the PDT 3.0 data.

 ### Participle, Pronoun or Subordinating Conjunction + the Auxiliary *být* in the 2nd Person Singular *(jsi)*

 * _udělals_ = _udělal jsi_ = “you have done”